Budapest in January: Weather & 13 Best Things to Do (2026)

 Ice-skating is pretty fun and even if you are a beginner or haven’t gone ice skating for a long time, you can just skate slowly on the outer side of the rink.

-9. WATCH A PLAY AT THE OPERA
+9. WATCH A THEATRE PLAY OR A BALLET SHOW

 10. SEE BUDAPEST IN SNOW